Interior Design Trends

-As we push towards the end of the year, you might be wondering, what the new interior design trends are for 2022.
+As we push toward the end of the year, you might wonder what the new interior design trends are for this year.
 Well, my friend, I have that answer for you.
-After attending High Point Furniture Market the other week with my friend Carrie (you may remember her ’80s modern home tour or maybe you follow her Instagram Neon Fringey – ya that’s her too) and am here to report back on what I think will be trending in home decor.
+After attending High Point Furniture Market the other week with my friend Carrie (you may remember her ’80s modern home tour, or maybe you follow her Instagram Neon Fringey – ya, that’s her too) and am here to report back on what I think will be trending in home decor.

 Interior Design Trends That Will Be Huge In 2022